-In the latest episode of the Team Building Saves the World podcast, we sat down with Christie Turley and Robyn L. Garret to talk about the importance of empathic leadership, and how team building can help boost empathy in the workplace.
+In a past episode of the Team Building Saves the World podcast, we sat down with Christie Turley and Robyn L. Garret to discuss the importance of empathic leadership and how team building can help boost empathy in the workplace.

-According to Turley, people are not quitting companies, but their bosses.
+According to Christie Turley, people are not quitting companies, they’re quitting their bosses.

-“Most CEOs think they’re really empathetic, 86% of them, in fact.
-But then when you ask the employees, only 49% actually would agree that the CEO and the leadership are empathetic,” says Christie.
+“Most CEOs think they’re really empathetic—86% of them, in fact.
+But then when you ask the employees, only 49% actually would agree that the CEO and the leadership are empathetic,” commented Christie.

-In this article, we’ll dive deeper into workplace empathy and give you ideas on how to encourage empathy among leaders in your company.
+In this article, we’ll dive deeper into why empathy is important in the workplace.
+We’ll also share some ideas on how to improve empathy in the workplace and among your company’s leaders.

 What Is Empathic Leadership?

-Empathic leadership is the ability to understand what others need while being aware of their thoughts and feelings.
-Empathy is a vital leadership competency; however, it is often ignored as a performance indicator.
+Empathic leadership is based on the ability to understand what others need while being aware of their thoughts and feelings.
+Strong empathy skills represent one of many vital leadership competencies.
+Still, empathy is often ignored as a performance indicator.

-Empathy is an essential building block in various leadership styles.
+We’re not just talking about a single leadership style, either.
+Empathy is an essential element of many people-oriented leadership styles.
 It allows leaders to influence people and build connections that lead to a deeper understanding of others.

-Leaders who show empathy often express compassion toward others and can create a positive working environment.
-In a workplace that nurtures empathy, workers feel more valued and motivated toward a common goal, making them more productive in their efforts to achieve the said goal.
+Leaders who show empathy often express compassion toward others and strive to create a positive working environment.
+Employees feel more valued and motivated toward a common goal in an empathic workplace.
+This can motivate them to be more productive in their efforts to achieve the said goal.

 Why Is Empathy in the Workplace Important?